-Table 53 shows the commercial landings and revenue of the top 10 ECS in Hawaii in 2020 and 2021.
-The total pounds sold of the top 10 species/species groups in 2021 was nearly half a million pounds, valued at \$1.68 million, slightly lower than 2020.
-Akule was the leading species of the top 10, which composed 51% of the total revenue of the top 10 in 2021.
+Table 53 shows the commercial landings and revenue of the top 10 ECS in Hawaii.
+The total pounds sold of the top 10 species/species groups was near half million pounds, valued at over half a million dollars in 2020, slightly higher than 2019.
+Akule was the leading species of the top 10, which composed 48% of the total revenue of the top 10 in 2020.
 In addition, the ten fish species defined as the priority species (species of interest) for Hawaii are shown in Table 54.
-The total revenue of the 10 priority species also was 0.4 million dollars in 2021, a 25% decline from 2020.
+The total revenue of the 10 priority species also was also over half a million dollars in 2020, slightly higher than 2019.